McLennan County, Texas: County Courthouse

 The current County Courthouse, the fourth to be built, is located in Waco.
 Completed in 1902 in the Beaux-Arts style, it is the next-to-last example of architect James Riely Gordon's Texas courthouses.
-Of the eighteen he designed, thirteen remain standing.
+The building contractor was Tom Lovell.
 The first county courthouse was completed in 1851 for $500, and was a two-story log cabin that was 30' x 30'.
 McLennan's second courthouse was a two-story brick building completed in 1857 for $11,000.
 The third courthouse was styled after Second Empire by architect W.C.
 Dodson, and completed in 1877 at a cost of $24,894.50.

 Institutions of higher education

 In 1886, Baylor University relocated from Independence, Texas, to Waco and absorbed Waco University.
 During the early 20th century, McLennan County was home to as many as five colleges.
 In addition to Baylor, the other colleges included the predecessor to what is now known as Texas Christian University (now in Fort Worth), Paul Quinn College (relocated since to Dallas), and two other short-lived colleges.

 In the 1960s, the Texas Legislature authorized McLennan Community College, the first community college to use those words in the name.
 Around the same time, what is now the flagship institution of Texas State Technical College was founded as James Connally Technical Institute, as a member of the Texas A&M University System.
 Today, Baylor, McLennan Community College, and Texas State Technical College continue to operate in McLennan County.
 They educate a large portion of the college-bound high-school graduates from the county and the surrounding areas.
 McLennan Community College has also partnered with Tarleton State University, Texas Tech University, University of Texas Medical Branch in Galveston, and Midwestern State University to offer more than 50 bachelor's or master's degrees.